kittykatattack/learningPixi/README.md

 https://github.com/kittykatattack/hexi

-It bundles the best version of Pixi (the latest stable one) with all these libraries, and more, for a simple and fun way to make games.
+It bundles the best version of Pixi (the latest stable one) with all these libraries (and more!) for a simple and fun way to make games.
+Hexi also lets you access the global `PIXI` object directly, so you can write low-level Pixi code directly in a Hexi application, and optionally choose to use as many or as few of Hexi's extra conveniences as you need.

 <a id='supportingthisproject'></a>
 Please help to support this project!